mgao6767/mingze-gao/posts/compute-jackknife-coefficient-estimates-in-sas/index.md

 | $DFBeta_j$   | `OutputStatistics=` from `INFLUENCE` option in `MODEL` statement | `DFB_<jthVariable>`        |
 | $(X'X)_{jj}$ | `InvXPX=` from `I` option in `MODEL` statement                   | `<jthVariable>`            |

-## Example

-### Discretionary accruals
+## Discretionary accruals

-Suppose we want to calculate the firm-level [discretionary accruals](/documentation/discretionary-accruals/) for each year using the Jones (1991) model and Kothari et al (2005) model.
+Suppose we want to calculate the firm-level discretionary accruals for each year using the @jones_earnings_1991 model and @kothari_performance_2005 model.
 For a firm $i$, we need to first estimate the model for the industry-year excluding firm $i$, then use the coefficient estimates to generate predicted accruals for firm $i$.
 The firm's discretionary accruals is the actual accruals minus the predicted accruals.